Merlin72/ED-Stuff/Home.md

 This is a very similar format to that used by the short-lived EMDN service, so existing clients should be able to work with it with only minor modifications.
 Note that ordering of properties is not considered significant in JSON objects.

-It is expected that other types of data will be carried by the EDDN; the special '$schema' property of the message can be used to determine what sort of message is being sent, and what version of the format spec is being used.
+It is expected that other types of data will be carried by the EDDN; the special '$schemaRef' property of the message can be used to determine what sort of message is being sent, and what version of the format spec is being used.

 You MUST include a '$schemaRef' property in the root object of your message.
 The $schemaRef MUST be one of the following:
 * http://schemas.elite-markets.net/eddn/commodity/1 for commodity price data messages